Mohamd-Abdelkreem/Entity-Relationship-Diagram-ERD-Practice/README.md

 ---

-## What’s Inside?
+## How to Use
-- Real-world inspired scenarios
+All problems and solutions are included directly in this README.

-- Practice problems with clear solutions
+1. Read a **Problem** section.
-- A gradual learning curve to make ERD design easy and intuitive
+2. Try to solve it on your own by identifying entities, attributes, and relationships.

----
+3. Draw your own ERD diagram.

-### Problems
+4. Scroll down to the matching **Solution** section to compare with the provided answer.

 ---

-# Problem 01: Company Employees and Departments
+## Problem 01: Company Employees and Departments

-## Description
+### Description
 A company wants to store information about its employees and departments.
-You are asked to design an Entity Relationship Diagram (ERD) for the following scenario:
+You are asked to design an ERD for the following scenario:

 - Each employee has: SSN, First Name, Last Name, Birth Date, and Gender.
 - Each department has: Department Number (unique), Department Name, and Location(s).